 Whilst IDLs like Protobufs have a number of benefits, such as high performance and code generation, they don't seem to provide any more practical guarantees than the current predominant communication style of RESTful APIs using JSON.

 Pact, and contract testing as an approach, is designed to address all 7 of the failure modes described above.
 Whilst Pact doesn't (yet) currently officially support these technologies, we're currently building the plugin infrastructure in Pact to enable gRPC and Protobufs to be tested in this fashion.
-If you want to stay in the loop and provide early feedback, please join our Developer Preview Program.

 If you were sold by these arguments can't wait a minute longer, there are other ways to make it work right now.